joeyhutchinson/react-project-v2/README.md

 ## Errors & Resolutions

-ERROR: External error with NASA API data - InSight lander did not return temperature data for sol 322.
+**ERROR**: External error with NASA API data - InSight lander did not return temperature data for sol 322.
 Temperature data therefore unavailable for Weather component.<br/>
-SOLUTION: Designed function to test for valid data and then returned placeholder text if temp data not available. (components/weather-widgets/weather-widget-lrg.js)
+**SOLUTION**: Designed function to test for valid data and then returned placeholder text if temp data not available. (components/weather-widgets/weather-widget-lrg.js)<br/><br/>